Baltic index down as capesize rates fall

 * Refinery's fuel production at least 50 pct capacity -trade

-Oct 9 The Baltic Exchange's main sea freight index, tracking rates for ships carrying dry commodities, fell on Tuesday as a rise in rates for panamax vessels was offset by a drop in capesizes.
+Oct 24 The Baltic Exchange's main sea freight index, tracking rates for ships carrying dry commodities, fell on Wednesday as rates for larger capesizes fell after a strong run.

 Iron ore shipments account for around a third of seaborne volumes on the larger capesizes, and brokers said price developments remained a key factor for dry freight.